-Our church is one church in the Anglican Diocese of New England, the Province of North America, in the world-wide Anglican Communion.
+We are one church in the Anglican Diocese of New England, which is in the Province of North America, which is in the world-wide Anglican Communion.
 We are a three-streamed church (catholic, evangelical, and charismatic) and express the Faith through mission and proclamation of the Word of God

 First and foremost, Anglicans are Christians.

-Globally, Anglicans form the third largest body of Christians in the world (around 80 million members) behind the Roman Catholic and Eastern Orthodox churches.
+Globally, Anglicans form the third largest body of Christians in the world (around 80 million members).

-The name “Anglican” is traced back to the ancient Anglo-Saxon tribes of Europe.
-The tribal name was spelled “Engles” or “Angles” and the tribe’s speech was the precursor to the English language.
-Their island became known as England, and their Christians were known as Anglicans.
-The name has nothing to do with “angels.”
+The name “Anglican” is traced back to an ancient Anglo-Saxon tribe of Europe, spelled “Engles” or “Angles.”
+The tribe’s speech was the precursor to the English language.
+Their island became known as "England," and the local Christians were known as "Anglicans."
+(The name has nothing to do with “angels.”)

-Just as the English language spread with the British empire, so did Anglican Christianity.
-When Anglicans resettled in new lands, they brought their personal faith with them.
-Chaplains and pastors were often among their number.
-Additionally, many Anglicans traveled as missionaries to share the Gospel.
-Consequently, Anglican churches now exist all over the world in more than 165 countries.
-As Anglican Christians became a global family, the demographics shifted dramatically.
-While Christians from Britain, the United States, Canada, and Australia continue to play an important role, today the “average” Anglican is a young woman from Sub-Saharan Africa.
+Everywhere.
+As the English language spread with the British empire, so did Anglicanism.
+Wherever they went they brought their faith with them.
+Many Anglicans traveled as missionaries to share the Gospel and today Anglican churches exist in over 165 countries - most of us in Africa - and exceed 35 million.
+Demographics shifted dramatically.
+While Christians from Britain, the United States, Canada, and Australia continue to play an important role, the “average” Anglican today is a young woman from Sub-Saharan Africa.

 The Anglican Church in North America unites 134,000 Anglicans in 1,062 congregations across the United States, Canada, and Mexico into a single Church.
 On April 16, 2009 it was recognized as a province of the global Anglican Communion, by the Primates of the Global Fellowship of Confessing Anglicans.
 The Most Rev. Dr. Foley Beach is the Archbishop of the Church.